TM314/pokemon_accuracy-probability_calculator/README.md

 Feel free to use the code for your own recreational use when tilting over battles or coming up with hax sets.

+If you find any issues (there probably are, this was made pretty quickly) then please raise an issue here.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)